websanco/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/service-builder/defining-entities/adding-model-hints.md

 To add hints to a field, add a `hint` child element.
 For example, you can add a `display-width hint` to specify the pixel width to use in displaying the field.
 The default pixel width is `350`.
 To show a `String` field with 50 pixels, you could nest a `hint` element named `display-width` and give it a value of `50`.

 To see the effect of a hint on a field, [run Service Builder](../service-builder-basics/generating-model-persistence-and-service-code.md#generate-the-persistence-code) again and [redeploy your module](../../../../liferay-internals/fundamentals/module-projects.md#deploy-a-simple-module).
-Note that changing `display-width` doesn't limit the number of characters a user can enter into the `name` field; it only controls the field's width in the AlloyUI input form.
+Note that changing `display-width` doesn't limit the number of characters a user can enter into the `name` field; it only controls the field's width in the input form.

 To configure the maximum size of a model field's database column (i.e., the maximum number of characters that can be saved for the field), use the `max-length` hint.
 The default `max-length` value is `75` characters.
 If you want the `name` field to persist up to 100 characters, add a `max-length` hint  to that field: